-So you want to feed your dog a raw diet, but maybe you aren’t sold on all the different raw brands that seem to be crawling out of the woodwork.
-Or maybe you just can’t find a ready-made raw dog food that is right for your dog’s individual needs.
-Homemade raw dog food might be exactly what you are looking for, and can be just as complete and balanced as a store-bought food.
+So you want to feed your dog a raw diet, but maybe you aren’t sold on all the raw brands that seem to be crawling out of the woodwork.
+Or maybe you just can’t find ready-made natural raw dog food recipes for your dog’s needs.

 We all want what's best for our pets, but when it comes to dog food, there is no one-size-fits-all option.
 Even worse, it’s hard to know exactly what your dog's needs are and whether or not your current food is supplying what they need to thrive.

 From the barf diet for dogs to natural raw dog food recipes- there are many different options to try on your pup.
 But much like any other diet, there are some cons to feeding your dog raw food.

 In this article, we’ll walk you through the basics of homemade raw dog food and break down some simple homemade raw food recipes for your pooch.

 You'll learn what your dog’s food needs are and how to make sure their diet is complete and balanced with things dogs love, like meaty bones, tasty organ meats, and the right mix of nutrients from real and raw ingredients.